AshPlayer-1415/f1-predictor-2025/README.md

    - Betting odds (optional)

 3. **Output**:
-   - Podium probability for each driver in upcoming races
+   - Podium probability for each driver, per race

+4. **Challenges Faced**:
+   - Live data scraping restrictions (manual fallback for betting odds)
+   - Complex feature engineering (driver consistency, team synergy, circuit difficulty)
+   - Dynamic schedule updates and real-time predictions
+   - Integrating multiple models cleanly into one pipeline

+5. **Solutions**:
+   - Robust error handling
+   - Modular design
+   - Manual data entry fallback
+   - And of course, support from our friendly neighbourhood ChatGPT!

 ## Visualization Dashboard

 The visualization dashboard includes:

-1. **Podium Probabilities**: Bar charts showing the probability of each driver finishing on the podium
+1. Podium Probabilities: Bar charts for each driver.
-2. **Probability Comparison**: Side-by-side comparison of model predictions and betting odds
-3. **Race Calendar**: Overview of top 3 predicted drivers for each race in the season
+2. Odds Comparison: Model prediction vs bookmaker odds.
+3. Race Calendar Overview: Predicted podium finishers per race.

 ## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
+Contributions are very welcome!
+If you’d like to improve the model, add new features, or just experiment — feel free to fork, clone, and play around.

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+No license restrictions.

+This is a personal project, open for public use, learning, and improvement.
+No warranty is provided.
+Predictions are for fun and educational purposes only!

 ## Acknowledgments

-- Formula 1 for race data
+🏁 Formula 1 for historical race data
-- Various F1 news websites for content
+📰 F1 news websites for sentiment data
-- Bookmakers for odds data
+🎰 Google Sports snippets and bookmaker sources for odds data 📊 Kaggle datasets for historical performance data
-- The open-source community for machine learning libraries
+🧩 The open-source community for ML libraries
+☕️ And all the coffee that fueled this project!